Energy-Based Models for Continual Learning: Introduction

 There are three main contributions of our work.
 First, we introduce energy-based models for classification continual learning problems.
-We show that EBMs can naturally deal with challenging problems in CL, including the boundary-agnostic setting and class-incremental learning without using replay.
+We show that EBMs can naturally deal with challenging problems in CL, including the boundary-free setting and class-incremental learning without using replay.
 Secondly, we propose an energy-based training objective that is \textit{simple} and broadly applicable to different types of models, with significant boosts on their performance.
 This contrastive divergence based training objective can naturally handle the dynamically growing number of classes and significantly reduces catastrophic forgetting.
-Lastly, we show that the proposed EBMs perform strongly on four standard CL benchmarks: split MNIST, permuted MNIST, CIFAR-10, and CIFAR-100.
+Lastly, we show that the proposed EBMs perform strongly on four standard CL benchmarks: split MNIST, permuted MNIST, CIFAR-10, and CIFAR-100 without using extra generative model or storing data.
 These observations point towards EBMs as a class of models naturally inclined towards the CL regime and as an important new baseline upon which to build further developments.
-The code are made public to facilitate further research \footnote{Code and documentation are available at \url{https://energy-based-model.github.io/Energy-Based-Models-for-Continual-Learning}}.

-\section{Related work}
+\section{Related Work}